 PREREQUISITE: None.
-SCHOOL EDHS ORHS GRADES 9-12 CREDIT 5 units per semester geographic features, human relationships, political and social structures, economics, science and technology, and the arts have developed and influenced life in countries around the world.
+SCHOOL EDHS ORHS GRADES 9-12 CREDIT 5 units per semester

+This online course offers a curriculum that enables students to explore how geographic features, human relationships, political and social structures, economics, science and technology, and the arts have developed and influenced life in countries around the world.
 Along the way, students are given rigorous instruction on how to read maps, charts, and graphs, and how to create them.